Erindale/ETK-docs/ref_manual/nodes/utilities/array_linear.rst

    The ETK_Array Linear node.

-The **Array Linear** group creates an array of the input geometry..
+The **Array Linear** group duplicates the input geometry along a line defined by the user.
+This line is specified by a starting point and either a count of objects with an offset or by setting a spacing amount to an end point.
+See also :ref:`etk-utilities-array_radial` and :ref:`etk-utilities-array_spline`.

 Inputs
 =======